 “We’ll Buy Your House for Ca$h!!” – Everyone has seen this written in marker on a cardboard poster or sign on street corners or where you exit the freeway.
-But, how legit are cash home buying companies?
+But, how legit are cash home-buying companies?
 What’s the difference between the different “We Buy Houses” companies and how can you distinguish between them?
-These are just a few of the many questions we hear from homeowners, clients and sellers in general about selling direct to an investor.
-The truth is: all home buying companies are different, and there are absolutely pros and cons in selling to one.
+These are just a few of the many questions we hear from homeowners, clients, and sellers in general about selling directly to an investor.
+The truth is: all home buying companies are different, and there are absolutely pros and cons to selling to one.
 We’re here to provide you with a very transparent breakdown of those advantages and disadvantages, and give you some tips in finding the right cash home buyer (should this option fit your needs).

 Pros and Cons of Selling to a Cash Home Buyer

-- Time: As mentioned above, one of the best things about selling direct to a buyer is the speed in which the sale can take place.
+- Time: As mentioned above, one of the best things about selling directly to a buyer is the speed at which the sale can take place.
 Many home buying companies guarantee to buy your house within days, or weeks.
-For folks in a time crunch, whether that’s facing a home sale auction or bankruptcy, this can be a real life saver.
+For folks in a time crunch, whether that’s facing a home sale auction or bankruptcy, this can be a real-life saver.
 A traditional sale can take an average of 69 days.
 So, if moving quickly to unlock the equity in your home is a priority, this is a very important distinction.

 - Creative Solutions: Because investors have the capital to buy your home with cash, they also have the ability to provide more unique solutions.
 For example, if you’re underwater on your mortgage, some investors will take over your mortgage altogether.
 Ask us about seller carry-back, and other flexible financing solutions.